-The Alliance of HBCU Museums and Galleries (the Alliance) is a non-profit organization comprised of eleven member colleges and universities classified as Historically Black Colleges and Universities (HBCUs), each of which maintains and operates a museum or gallery and associated collections of art.
+The Alliance of HBCU Museums and Galleries (the Alliance) is a non-profit organization comprised of fourteen member colleges and universities classified as Historically Black Colleges and Universities (HBCUs), each of which maintains and operates a museum or gallery and associated collections of art.
 Our primary goals are:

 Recognizing the enormity of the task of enhancing efforts to diversify the arts community, and recognizing the other organizations and programs that support this effort, the Alliance works with key strategic partners to develop dynamic programs for our students.
 Through our annual diversity workshops and other collaborative meetings, we convene our key partners and other interested parties in order to facilitate, foster, and encourage collaboration, learn from best practices, address the challenges of our respective organizations or institutions, and discuss and brainstorm collaborative diversity initiatives for our students.

 Dr. Jontyle Theresa Robinson is the founder of the Alliance of HBCU Museums and Galleries and was later joined in this effort by Dr. Caryl McFarlane.
 Robinson is a third-generation HBCU college graduate.
 Her grandmother Ethel Teresa Nathan Grovey finished an HBCU and her grandmother received her Masters from Texas Southern University and while there was enrolled in classes taught by artist John Biggers.
 Her grandfather graduated from Paul Quinn College in Dallas, Texas.
 Robinson’s mother Irma Jontyle Grovey Robinson received her AB from Huston-Tillotson and an MBA and MA in Economics from Atlanta University.
 All HBCUs.
 Robinson grew up on the campus of Morris Brown College where her mother was affiliated for 37 years.
 Robinson’s father Fred Alonzo Robinson graduated from Clark College in Atlanta in 1948.